John Erskine, Earl of Mar (1558–1634): Prince Henry at Stirling

 On 21 February 1594 Mar was appointed Keeper and Governor of the heir apparent, Prince Henry, who was to stay at Stirling Castle.
 Mar performed in the tournament at the baptism of Prince Henry dressed as a "Christian Knight" in a team with the king and Sir Thomas Erskine.
 Elizabeth I contributed to the costs of the Prince's household, James VI assigned £5000 Scots to Mar in 1595 from the English subsidy or annuity.

+On 11 September 1594, James wrote to Mar asking him to form a commission to reform crown finance.
 Mar's custody of the Prince at Stirling led to disagreement with Anne of Denmark.
 James VI wrote a note to Mar in June 1595 instructing him, in the event his death, not to deliver Henry to Anne of Denmark or the Parliament of Scotland until he was 18 and gave the order himself.
 Over several days at Linlithgow Palace in June 1595, James VI and Anne had discussions about the keeping of their son Prince Henry by Mar, but Anne refused to talk to Mar when he came to Linlithgow.
 In September 1595 the queen would not look at Mar when he was in the same room with her at Falkland Palace.